This historic castle town on the coast is a must for seafood lovers

 How to Get There

 Akashi is well-connected by train.
-The Sanyo Main Line and JR Kobe Line both pass through the city.
+The Sanyo Electric Railway Line and JR Sanyo Main Line (Kobe Line) both pass through the city.

 Akashi Castle sits on a hill in the center of the city.
-Originally built in the early 17th century as a possible defense against any invasion of Osaka from the western warlords, the castle was torn down in 1874 by the Meiji government.
-Two towers and much of the castle's walls remain intact in beautiful parklands, making it a popular cherry blossom spot.
+Originally built in the early 17th century as a possible defense against any invasion of Osaka from the western warlords, the castle was torn down in 1873 by the Meiji government.
+The main attractions are two three-story turrets and one of the largest stone walls in Japan, which stretches 380 meters from east to west.
+It is also a popular cherry blossom viewing spot, and has been selected as one of the top 100 best viewing spots in Japan.